 I’ve always been a reflective person.
-Growing up without close friends and with a sister five years younger than me meant that I spent a lot of time thinking to myself, since I was all I had.
+Growing up without close friends and with a sister six years younger than me meant that I spent a lot of time thinking to myself, since I was all I had.
 I talked to myself a lot, but it was very rarely to “myself.”
 It started off with me pretending I was telling stories to younger children, usually around my sister’s age.
 As I got older, I would pretend that friends/acquaintances were asking me lots of questions that I needed to answer.
 Something like this:

 FF (Fake Friend): Why did you do this?

 Me: I just wanted to try something new.

 Me: I just figured it was worth a shot to put myself out there.

 Me: Not really sure.